- Do I have to be a member of First Option to take out a loan?

 A Certificate of Title obtained from the Titles Office by your solicitor/conveyancer provides details of who owns the property and who else has an interest in it.
 This is a good way to research if there are any mortgages, caveats, restrictive covenants etc on the property which would affect the transfer of title.

 Building inspection and pest report

 The report completed by your building inspector will detail any building flaws, e.g. structural issues with the building or roof, damp etc. The pest report should detail any evidence of pest infestation.
 It will enable you to assess the cost of any required treatment. ^

 How do I make repayments on the loan?

-You can arrange to make your loan repayments either by payroll deduction, electronic transfer from your savings or transaction account, internet banking, telephone banking, at any of our branches, or using Bank@Post. ^
+You can arrange to make your loan repayments either by payroll deduction, electronic transfer from your savings or transaction account, internet banking or using Bank@Post.

 How often will I receive information on my account?

-Statements are produced six monthly or more frequently on request.
-Duplicate statements can be requested at any time by contacting our offices.
+Statements are produced quarterly or more frequently on request.
+Duplicate statements can be requested at any time (fees apply).

-Account information is also available through our Internet Banking and Phonelink services. ^
+Account information is also available through our Internet Banking and Easy App services.

 What security is required to take out a Home Loan?